LA-based Swiss photographer turns lens on his Alpine village

 The photographs of the people, traditions and everyday situations from Vrin form the core of the photo book, but it also comes to life through its captions and texts, which Soler has written in English, German and Romansh.
 According to the publisher, it is the first Romansh book to appear on the US book market.

 The English texts in particular have a deeper meaning for Soler.
-“When we were the last in our village to get a television, the stories of the world flooded into our parlour and destroyed our own history,” he says.
+“When we finally got a television in 1980 – the last ones in the village, the world’s stories flooded into our living room, destroying our own,” he says.

 “I had the feeling that we were living behind the moon,” says Soler.
 A phrase that his mother also liked to use as a joke.
 “We’re just from Vrin.
 We don’t understand the world and it doesn’t understand us.”